ubeydeozdmr/turkiye-api/README.md

 ## What's new?

-> _Latest update: November 4, 2024_
+> _Latest update: November 9, 2024_

+- Postal codes have been added to the provinces & districts.
+(Experimental feature)
+- Improvement about the filtering system.
   - New query parameters like `minArea` and `maxArea` added to the get-all-type routes.
   - You can now filter by province name or ID in the Get All Districts route.
   - You can now filter by province/district name or ID in Get All Neighborhoods, Get All Villages, Get All Towns routes.

 ## Sources